 Release Updates (Critical Updates)

-We recently discussed the importance of reviewing and testing Critical Updates and with the Winter release rapidly approaching, now is a good time to adopt a testing strategy.
+We recently discussed the importance of reviewing and testing Critical Updates, and with the Winter release rapidly approaching, now is an excellent time to adopt a testing strategy.

 With the Winter ’21 release, you’ll notice when you navigate to Critical Updates, you’ll be redirected to Release Updates, which was available in beta in the Summer ’20 release.
-This new interface provides users with a prioritized list of updates along with steps to address the specific update.
+This new interface gives users a prioritized list of updates and steps to address the specific update.

-Two particular updates that will be enforced with the winter release (and may potentially break automated tests that you currently have in place) are the Restrict Access to @AuraEnabled Apex Methods for Guest and Portal Users Based on User Profile and Restrict Access to @AuraEnabled Apex Methods for Authenticated Users Based on User Profile updates.
+Two particular updates will enforce in the winter release (and may potentially break automated tests that you currently have in place) are the Restrict Access to @AuraEnabled Apex Methods for Guest and Portal Users Based on User Profile and Restrict Access to @AuraEnabled Apex Methods for Authenticated Users Based on User Profile updates.

-For more information on all of the Release Updates that will be available with this release, take a look at our consolidated list that also provides some additional information for testing priority.
+For more information on all of the release updates available with this release, please look at our consolidated list, which also provides some additional information for testing a priority.

 Want to learn more?

 Why not join our upcoming webinar, What’s New in Winter ’21?
-In this webinar we’ll highlight the most impactful Winter ’21 changes that you’ll need to be aware of, share the best of Provar’s latest features and give you a sneak peak of what’s coming next on the Provar roadmap.
+In this webinar, we’ll highlight the most impactful Winter ’21 changes that you’ll need to be aware of, share the best of Provar’s latest features, and give you a sneak peek of what’s coming next on the Provar roadmap.
 Register now to reserve your place.